poyro/poyro/packages/docs/src/app/how-does-it-work/page.md

 ## How is it free?

-Poyro uses a quantized version of [Phi 3.1 Mini 4k Instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct), an open source LLM developed at Microsoft.
+Poyro uses a quantized version of [Llama 3 Instruct](https://huggingface.co/mradermacher/Meta-Llama-3-8B-Instruct-GGUF), an open source LLM developed at Meta.
 The quantized version is a smaller, more efficient version of the original LLM that is optimized for use locally.

-The specific type of the quantized Phi 3.1 Mini 4k Instruct model we currently use is the [`Q4_K_M`](https://huggingface.co/bartowski/Phi-3.1-mini-4k-instruct-GGUF), which aims to provide a balance between performance and size.
+The specific type of the quantized Llama 3 Instruct model we currently use is the [`Q4_K_M`](https://huggingface.co/mradermacher/Meta-Llama-3-8B-Instruct-GGUF/tree/main), which aims to provide a balance between performance and size.
 At just under 2.4GB, it is small enough to be used on most consumer-grade hardware while still providing high-quality results.
 We recommend a device with at least 8GB of VRAM and a CUDA-compatible GPU (Nvidia) or Metal-compatible GPU (Apple Silicon) for best performance.

 ## How does it work?